Student loan forgiveness and repayment programs

 The Public Service Loan Forgiveness (PSLF) Program forgives the remaining debt on eligible loans for borrowers who have worked at least 10 years in public service or the nonprofit sector.
 It's a powerful resource for veterinarians working in public health, public service, or private nonprofits.

-To qualify for and use PSLF, there are important rules you'll want to follow.
-We've broken those down for you: Making PSLF work for you.
+To qualify for and use PSLF, there are important rules to follow.
+We've broken those down for you in Making PSLF Work for You.

 Veterinary Medicine Loan Repayment Program